xanathar-the-beholder/bad-game/README.md

 - Code in comments: simply remove the comments.

 Bettercodehub doesn't seem to detect magic values.
 The code is full of them :-)

+# Conclusion

+Bettergamehub in its current form is easily gamed and should not be trusted as a measure of quality without a manual code inspection.